winitzki/scall/tutorial/programming_dhall.md

 ### The Church-Yoneda identity

 The Church encoding formula (`∀(r : Type) → (F r → r) → r`) is not of the same form as the Yoneda identity because the function argument `F r` depends on `r`.
-The Yoneda identities do not apply to types of that form.
+The standard Yoneda identities do not apply to types of that form.

-There is a generalized identity (without a widely accepted name) that combines both forms of types.
+There is a generalized identity (without a widely accepted name) that combines both forms of types:
-This book calls it the **Church-Yoneda identity** because of the similarity to both the Church encodings and the types of functions used in the Yoneda identities:

 ```dhall
 ∀(R : Type) → (F R → R) → G R  ≅  G (LFix F)
 ```
-Here `LFix F = ∀(R : Type) → (F R → R) → R` is the Church-encoded least fixpoint of `F`, and `F` and `G` are assumed to be arbitrary covariant functors.
+Here `F` and `G` are arbitrary covariant functors, and `LFix F = ∀(R : Type) → (F R → R) → R` is the Church-encoded least fixpoint of `F`.

-It is also assumed that all functions with type signature `∀(R : Type) → (F R → R) → G R` will satisfy the **strong dinaturality law** that follows from the parametricity theorem.
+It is also assumed that all functions with type signature `∀(R : Type) → (F R → R) → G R` will satisfy the **strong dinaturality law**.

+This book calls this the **Church-Yoneda identity** because of the similarity to both the Church encodings and the types of functions used in the Yoneda identities.

 The Church-Yoneda identity is mentioned as "proposition 1" in the proceedings of the conference ["Fixed Points in Computer Science 2010"](https://hal.science/hal-00512377/document) on page 78 of the paper by T. Uustalu.